Streptozocin (Zanosar ®)

 Chemotherapy can reduce the number of red blood cells that carry oxygen around the body.
 But this isn’t common with streptozocin.

 This may happen in the first few days after chemotherapy.
-Your doctor will prescribe anti-sickness (anti-emetic) drugs to help prevent or control sickness.
+Your doctor can prescribe effective anti-sickness drugs to help prevent or reduce sickness or vomiting.
 They may also give you a steroid drug to help.
-Take the drugs exactly as your nurse or pharmacist explains.
-It’s easier to prevent sickness than to treat it after it has started.

-If you still feel sick, or vomit twice or more in 24 hours, contact the hospital on the numbers they gave you as soon as possible.
+If the sickness is not controlled, or if you vomit twice or more in 24 hours, contact the hospital on the number they gave you as soon as possible.
 They will give you advice and may change the anti-sickness drug to one that works better for you.
 Some people may need to go to hospital for a short time so the doctors and nurses can control their sickness.
 Some anti-sickness drugs can make you constipated.
-Tell your doctor or nurse if this is a problem.
+If this is a problem, tell your doctor or nurse.